Unidocs1/sphinx_repo_manager/source/index.rst

 AcceleratXR started in 2018 by veteran developers of the gaming industry with over fifty years combined experience who previously shipped successful franchises such as XCOM, Hawken, Lost Planet and League of Legends.
-The Xsolla Backend team have pooled together all their knowledge and experience to build the most customizeable and feature rich online gaming platform leveraging proven open source technology.
+The Xsolla Backend team have pooled together all their knowledge and experience to build the most customizable and feature rich online gaming platform leveraging proven open source technology.

-**Xsolla Backend**, formerly AcceleratXR (pronounced *accelerator* `/əkˈseləˌrādər/`), was built with the ambitious goal to dramatically accelerate extended reality games and application development.
+**Xsolla Backend**, formerly AcceleratXR (pronounced *accelerator* ``/əkˈseləˌrādər/``), was built with the ambitious goal to dramatically accelerate extended reality games and application development.
 With this goal in mind the team has defined three dimensions of success.